22 Houses of Justice

 Role #2 Representatives of God: The members of the House are the representatives of honor.
 They may choose to host or attend forums, media, and other public-facing outlets which emphasize the preservation of honor.
 The House may assist or sponsor those, whether or not they are believers, who are actively working to preserve honor and protect the rights of people.

 Role #3 Shepherds of the sheep of God: In guiding believers and others, the members of the House will consult on matters which ensure people are honoring others and being honored.
 They educate people, without exceptions, on the nature of the soul, the rights all are created with, the rights we mature into, our responsibilities, and how to express these rights while honoring the rights of others.
-The House also ensures those whose rights are compromised are protected, counseled, and not subjected to further degradation.
+The House also ensures that those whose rights are compromised are protected, counseled, and not subjected to further degradation.

 22.3.4 Authority #4: The Development of Cities

 The fourth authority is the development of cities.
 Through this point, the House of Justice has continued its successful trusteeship of propagating the Cause of God, the morals of souls, and the preservation of honor.
-The members of the House of Justice view the cities as bestowals from God, being treated with reverence and love.
+The members of the House of Justice view the cities as bestowals from God, to be treated with reverence and love.
 The purpose is to take the lands which were created by God and refine them so they reach a higher station towards perfection.
-This is not about achieving perfection, but the constant striving towards it.
+This is not about achieving perfection, but about the constant striving towards it.

 The development of cities would include the physical, economic, educational, and environmental components by engaging with social institutions, endowments, urban design, educational systems, and civic planning.
 There is wisdom in delaying this authority until now.
-With the House of Justice experienced in preserving the honor of all people in the city, they will be better capable to ensure development also preserves and enhances honor.
+With the House of Justice experienced in preserving the honor of all people in the city, they will be better able to ensure development also preserves and enhances honor.

 Role #1 Trustees of the Merciful: The city is the trust, and the House of Justice is the trustee.
 The members of the House consult regarding services, infrastructure, zoning, and other related matters regarding development.
 The House is not the government.
 They do not enact ordinances, laws, taxation, or other legislative, executive, and judicial acts as a government entity.
 Instead, they consult.
-Consultation could include development firms, business leaders, non-profit organizations.
+Consultation could include development firms, business leaders, and nonprofit organizations.
 The Houses could create or support organizations and individuals who are active in these roles.

 Role #2 Representatives of God: This would be the role where the House of Justice shapes policy through example, not domination.
-They serve as advisers and experts in the public sphere, ensuring Baha’u’llah’s principles are active in civic affairs.
+They serve as advisers and experts in the public sphere, ensuring Bahá’u’lláh’s principles are active in civic affairs.
 The members may advocate for policies which align with the Cause, publish or present statements on ethics in economics, sustainable development, or community planning.
 They do this through their own integrity, transparency, and wisdom.

-Role #4 Dawning places of His command: Within this role, the House of Justice can find ways to integrate spirituality into city design, to include Mashriq-ul-Adhkars and other places of worship.
+Role #4 Dawning places of His command: Within this role, the House of Justice can find ways to integrate spirituality into city design, to include Mashriqu’l-Adhkárs and other places of worship.
 They can promote public festivals and other cultural events which celebrate service, knowledge, and beauty.
 Parks, gardens, and buildings could be encouraged to be designed in ways which reflect or symbolize divine virtues.

 When the city’s institutions embody justice, when culture and commerce serve human welfare, and when the people see divine beauty reflected in their civic life, the community is ready for the fifth authority: governance itself.
 At that stage, the House of Justice becomes not only the moral compass but the axis of order for the land.